JacobChunn/PDFTLDR/README.md

 Install the following dependencies:

 - Node JS
 - Git (to clone)

-## Getting Started

-First, run the development server:
+## TO RUN THE PROJECT

 - Navigate to the root of the project folder
-- Create a ".env" file and place in there an OpenAPI key.
-Ex: OPENAI_API_KEY={open api key goes HERE}
+- Create a ".env" file and place in there environment variables that should be provided to you (for the database and OpenAI API)
 - Type "npm install" to install dependencies
 - Type "npm run dev" in a terminal

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+### TO RUN THE CYPRESS TESTS

+**Ensure that the project is running before continuing**

+- Navigate to the root of the project folder in powershell terminal
+- Type "npm install" to install dependencies if you haven't done this yet
+- Type "npx cypress open" to open cypress
+- Select "E2E Testing"
+- Select "Chrome" and click "Start E2E Testing in Chrome"
+- This will open a new window.
+Then select the "spec.cy.ts" file
+- This will run the tests and display the results on the left, refresh the page to test again

+### TO RUN THE JEST TESTS

+- Navigate to the root of the project folder in powershell terminal
+- Type "npm install" to install dependencies if you haven't done this yet
+- Type "npm test" and this while run the tests and display the results on the terminal